joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/communicating-with-native-processes-in-air.md

 For example, the following code shows how to launch a test.exe application in the application directory.
-The application passes the argument `"hello"` and sets the user’s documents directory as the working directory:
+The application passes the argument `"hello"` and sets the user's documents directory as the working directory:

 <div>